jotaen/xit/Specification.md

 The file encoding MUST be UTF-8.

 Newlines MUST be encoded with either `\n` or `\r\n`.
-The newline style SHOULD not be mixed within the same file.
+The newline style SHOULD be consistent within a file.

 There SHOULD be a newline at the end of the file.